To see other blog posts by topic:

 Soil

-The soil found on-site is an important factor to consider when weighing your tiny house foundation options.
+The soil found on-site is an important factor to consider when weighing your tiny house foundation ideas.
 Because soil carries the building load, soils with high bearing capacity (or strength) and good compaction are ideal to build on.
 Soils with high bearing capacity include gravel and sand.
 Soils with lower bearing capacity, like silt and clay, can be soft and trickier to build on.
 Therefore, you’ll want to conduct a soil test or review regional maps in order to learn what kind of soil you’re dealing with.

 Frostline